October 17, 2019 | 1 minute read

 How does it Work?

 Mechanical seals require a narrow gap between faces to allow a lubricating film to work; the gap must also be optimized to eliminate leakage.
 The lubricating film thickness is measured in microns.
 Debris in process fluids can create deposits, damage faces and cause hang-up.
 Ultimately, seal life is shortened, and the MTBR of the pump is not acceptable.
 The basic concept of John Crane’s solution is that the conventional seal is replaced by a low-volume, high-pressure “pump”—the upstream pumping seal.
 This “pump” propels a minute quantity of buffer liquid along the path normally sealed by the mechanical seal faces and into the product side.
 Because the product side is at a higher pressure than the buffer liquid, this seal is said to pump “upstream.”

 Principles of Active Lift Operation Solve the Problem

-A Dynamic Lift Up-stream Pumping seal operates on the principle of hydrostatic and hydrodynamic force balances.
+An upstream pumping seal operates on the principle of hydrostatic and hydrodynamic force balances.
 The spiral groove pattern serves the purpose of a pressure generating system, directing barrier fluid toward the outside diameter (OD), meeting the resistance of the sealing dam and increasing pressure.
 This causes the flexibly mounted face to actively “lift,” setting the sealing gap.
 In this non-contacting mode, liquid is pumped from a low-pressure region to a high-pressure region.